OVERVIEW OF POSITION

 Ability to apply basic concepts of mathematics and computations.

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists and to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 Competency required in the areas of communication, excellent verbal and written skills.
 Use of computer skills including Microsoft word and excel.

 CERTIFICATES, LICENSES, REGISTRATIONS:

 Must have a current certificate as a Registered Behavior Technician through the Behavior analysis governing body, BACB.

 OTHER SKILLS AND ABILITIES:

-- A drive to work without constant supervision and adhere to policies and procedures
+Good analytical skills, sense of personal responsibility for work performance and a professional attitude.
+Ability to work without constant supervision and adhere to policies and procedures.

 - use Crisis Prevention “holding” techniques to restrain service recipient, if necessary, to protect service recipient, employee, or others from injury; and,

-- endure prolonged periods and varying intensity of maladaptive behaviors
+- endure prolonged periods and varying intensity of target behaviors.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The noise level in the work environment is usually minimum.